-853/854 AMERICAN SIGN LANGUAGE 3 & 4 - Dual Enrollment 5 credits/year
+851/852 AMERICAN SIGN LANGUAGE 1 & 2 - Dual Enrollment

-This course is a continuation of ASL 1 & 2.
-Emphasis is on the continued development of communication skills and face and body expressions.
-Students continue to acquire grammar, syntax, and vocabulary, which enhances their ability to initiate and sustain conversations using American Sign Language.
-Cultural aspects of the Deaf community are explored.
+This course initiates the development of the ability to sign and understand American Sign Language.
+Students learn the fundamentals of grammar, basic vocabulary, and correct signing.
+Cultural aspects of the Deaf community are discussed.
 This is a dual enrollment course offered in collaboration with Massasoit Community College.
-Students who register will complete ASL 3 in the fall semester and ASL 4 in the spring semester.
+Students who register will complete ASL 1 in the fall semester and ASL 2 in the spring semester.